MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-387-Minimum-Levels-Financial-Responsibility-Motor-Carriers/subpart-C-Surety-Bonds-Policies-Insurance-Motor-Carriers-Property-Brokers/section-387.303T.md

 (c) *Household goods motor carriers: Cargo liability.* Security required to compensate individual shippers for loss or damage to property belonging to them and coming into the possession of household goods motor carriers in connection with their transportation service:

-(1) For loss of or damage to household goods carried on any one motor vehicle - $5,000; and
+(1) For loss of or damage to household goods carried on any one motor vehicle—$5,000; and

-(2) For loss of or damage to or aggregate of losses or damages of or to household goods occurring at any one time and place - $10,000.
+(2) For loss of or damage to or aggregate of losses or damages of or to household goods occurring at any one time and place—$10,000.

 [82 FR 5307, Jan.
-17, 2017, as amended at 83 FR 22877, May 17, 2018]
+17, 2017, as amended at 83 FR 22877, May 17, 2018; 84 FR 51433, Sept.
+30, 2019]